DucManhPhan/DucManhPhan.github.io/_post_preparation/2021-02-15-specification-pattern.md

 This pattern was introduced by Eric Evans and Martin Fowler in the early 2000s, and Eric referred this pattern in his book: **Domain-Driven Design: Tackling complexity in the heart of software**.

-The basic idea behind this pattern is that when we have some piece of domain knowledge we can encapsulate this knowledge into a single unit, specification, and then reuse in different parts of our code base.
+The basic idea behind this pattern is that when we have some pieces of domain knowledge, we can encapsulate this knowledge into a single unit, specification, and then reuse in different parts of our code base.

 Belows are three main use cases of the Specification pattern:
 1. In-memory validation